-If you find these instructions helpful please like our Facebook Page by clicking the like button below
+If you find these instructions helpful please like our Facebook Page.

 Fitting instructions for your Antique Fireplace

 These instructions are as a guide only or for competent DIYers, we recommend you employ a competent fitter.